-Our npm Logo is very recognizable and deserves special treatment.
-The npm Logo signifies us, or a special relationship with us, and you should use it only with our permission.
+Our npm Logos are very recognizable and deserves special treatment.
+The npm Logos signify us, or a special relationship with us, and you may use them only with our permission.
 Since the goal is to avoid confusion about you being us, or your relationship with us, context counts.
 We will consider requests on a case-by-case basis.

-Please be advised that, unlike the npm logo, the Wombat generally may not be used to refer to the project, service, or company in a nominative sense, as any usage will almost always imply a special relationship with npm.
+Please be advised that the Wombat and the logos generally may not be used to refer to the project, service, or company in a nominative sense, as any usage will almost always imply a special relationship with npm.